nshalabi/ATTACK-Tools/README.md

 <tr><td colspan="2">...</td></tr>
 </table>

-### Get an ATOMIC™ test(s) associated with ATT&CK™ technique
+### Get ATOMIC™ test(s) associated with an ATT&CK™ technique

 ATOMIC™ Tests are stored in three tables
-- atomic_test table, this table simply maps ATOMIC™ to ATT&CK™, for example, each atomic_test record has one or more atomic_attack_test records (the actual tests)
+- atomic_test table, this table simply maps ATOMIC™ tests to ATT&CK™ techniques.
+Each atomic_test record has one or more atomic_attack_test records that contains the actual test details
-- atomic_attack_test, this tables holds the actual ATOMIC™ tests, each test has one or more input arguments represented with atomic_input_arguments
+- atomic_attack_test, this tables holds the actual ATOMIC™ test details, each test has one or more input arguments represented with an atomic_input_arguments record
-- atomic_input_arguments, holds tests input arguments
+- atomic_input_arguments, holds tests input arguments details

 The following SQL statement retrieves the ATOMIC™ test(s) associated with ATT&CK™ technique "T1031"